Price & Policy Disclosures

 Q: You have a private office and I am a female is it safe to come?

 A: If you would feel better about coming to see a male therapist if you brought someone else with you to sit in the waiting room or join you in the room during a service that is fine with me.
 Another suggestion would be to leave a note with someone that tells them where you are and your start and end time.
-When your session is over contact them to let them know you are okay (I used to use a similar system of addresses and a call back time for my own safety on out-call appointments).
+When your session is over contact them to let them know you are okay (I used to use a similar system of addresses and a call back time for my own safety on out-call sessions).
 Lastly, you can always request that the door to the office be left open.
 Almost all services I provide can be done with clothing on.
 Massage is health care and as such requires a professional to act with Integrity and professionalism that also provides a sense of safety and respect for a client.
 I promise to make every effort to make that possible.

 Q:How far in advance should I request a session?